-The Thrive shake mix, also called Premium Lifestyle Mix is part of the Le-Vel line of supplements and said to be the “first and only ultra premium mix ever developed” and is designed to support lean muscle, weight management and fitness.
-In this review, I want to look at the Thrive Shake Mix and hopefully give you an idea if its right for you.
-If you have a question I didn't address, leave a comment below.
-Also see my review of Thrive W and the Thrive Patch for more insights.
+Update 9/1/20.
+The Thrive shake mix, also called Premium Lifestyle Mix is part of the Le-Vel line of supplements and said to be the “first and only ultra-premium mix ever developed” and is designed to support lean muscle, weight management, and fitness.
+This review will focus on the Thrive Shake Mix ingredients and research on those ingredients to give you an idea if its right for you.
+If you have a question, leave a comment below.
+Also, see the reviews of Thrive W and the Thrive Patch for more insights.

 Thrive Shake Mix Research

-An information sheet I have for the product states that the Thrive shake mix is the “first and only ultra premium mix ever developed.”
-While I'm not sure what “ultra premium” actually mean, the sentence sounded “sciency” to me and got me wondering if there were any clinical studies on the product.
-So I searched the web as well as ClinicalTrials.gov and the National Library of Medicine for:
+An information sheet I have for the product states that the Thrive shake mix is the “first and only ultra-premium mix ever developed.”
+Sounds impressive but are there were any clinical studies on the supplement?
+Searching medical databases for:

 - Thrive Research